Centrality of $\mathrm K_2$ for Chevalley groups: a pro-group approach: Preliminaries

 which ``interprets'' the word $w$.
 This morphism can be obtained as an appropriate composition of diagonal morphisms $\Delta_{X^{(\infty)}}$, projections $\pi_i$ (which are part of the structure of a cartesian monoidal category on $\Pro(\Set)$) and the morphisms defining the structure of a $T$-model on $X^{(\infty)}$.

-In order to shorten the notation, to denote the interpretation morphism $w^{(\infty)}$ we often use the original term for $w$, in which every symbol of a free variable $t_i$ is replaced by the symbol $t_i^{(\infty)}$. \end{df}
+In order to simplify the notation, to denote the interpretation morphism $w^{(\infty)}$ we often use the original term for $w$, in which every symbol of a free variable $t_i$ is replaced by the symbol $t_i^{(\infty)}$. \end{df}